Oct 6, 2015

 The resolution was passed in a vote in the Senate.
 It goes to the House next.
 The vote was by Unanimous Consent so no record of individual votes was made.

 S.Con.Res.
-22 is a concurrent resolution in the United States Congress.
+22 (114th) was a concurrent resolution in the United States Congress.

 A concurrent resolution is often used for matters that affect the rules of Congress or to express the sentiment of Congress.
 It must be agreed to by both the House and Senate in identical form but is not signed by the President and does not carry the force of law.